eyorsogood/wordpress-default/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 * Real Time Report - see who is online on your website in real-time, right inside your WordPress dashboard.
 * Customizable Google Analytics Dashboard Widget - Our dashboard widget allows you to have quick access to your most important stats at the moment you login to your WordPress dashboard.
 * Page Insights in Admin Bar - Easily view analytics for each individual page and post from the ExactMetrics menu in WordPress admin bar while browsing your website.
+* Email Summaries - Get the most important metrics delivered to you and/or your client's email inboxes weekly with our brandable Email Summaries, allowing you to keep up to date on your website's Google Analytics results even without needing to login to the Google Analytics dashboard.
+* PDF Exports - Easily take your ExactMetrics reports with you or send them to clients or colleagues by exporting all ExactMetrics reports as a brandable PDF.
+* Site Speed Report - helps you improve your website’s performance by displaying key metrics and actionable tips to improve those based on WordPress-specific solutions.
+* Popular Posts - Display popular posts in your post content automatically or using Gutenberg blocks and shortcodes.
+Show off your top posts to your visitors using sidebar widgets, Gutenberg blocks or shortcodes

 = Integrations =